-For more detailed information exchange, the MDG Link for Microsoft Office (available from Sparx Systems) provides additional functionality and integration points useful when dealing with complex
+For more detailed information exchange, the MDG Link for Microsoft Office (available from Sparx Systems) provides additional functionality and integration points useful when dealing with complex Requirements.

-Requirements.

 Package: Functional Requirements

 Specification: Online Store Requirements

 F ile: C:\Users\Public\Documents\Online Store Requirements.csv

 Types: Requirement

 Code Page: 65001 (UTF-8)

-Action ◎ Import
+Action

-Where to find Import and Export Spreadsheets Ribbon: Publish > Model Exchange > CSV

-Use of This feature can be used to import or

-Import and export Requirements from a CSV file.

-Export Before a tool such as Enterprise

-Spreadsheets Architect was installed, Analysts might

-have used a Spreadsheet or a table in

-their favorite word processor to record

-Requirements; these can conveniently be

-imported using the CSV import facility.

-Alternatively, Requirements sometimes

-have to be provided to a third party who

-will typically specify that they want them

-in a Spreadsheet file; this can be

-achieved using the export facility.

-Options to The import and export facility is

-Import and completely configurable and has a

-Export

-Spreadsheetsuser-defined specification to facilitate the

-mapping of Spreadsheet fields to

-Requirements properties in Enterprise

-Architect.
-This facility also includes the

-ability to import and export fields in

-Tagged Values of the Requirement.Learn moreCSV Import and Export
+Where to find Import and Export Spreadsheets Ribbon: Publish > Model Exchange > CSV Use of Import and Export Spreadsheets This feature can be used to import or export Requirements from a CSV file.
+Before a tool such as Enterprise Architect was installed, Analysts might have used a Spreadsheet or a table in their favorite word processor to record Requirements; these can conveniently be imported using the CSV import facility.
+Alternatively, Requirements sometimes have to be provided to a third party who will typically specify that they want them in a Spreadsheet file; this can be achieved using the export facility.
+Options to Import and Export Spreadsheets The import and export facility is completely configurable and has a user-defined specification to facilitate the mapping of Spreadsheet fields to Requirements properties in Enterprise Architect.
+This facility also includes the ability to import and export fields in Tagged Values of the Requirement.
+Learn more about Import and Export Spreadsheets CSV Import and Export